 The artwork is comprised of four pieces of painted aluminium (see Panels 1-4).

 On the lower stairwell, a diagonal freeze (panel #2) will be mounted on the central wall above the handrail.
+Edge-to-edge it measures about three-and-a-half metres by one metre.
 It is a design of hands with the water patterns flowing down and around them – visually linked from the hose imagery on the floor above.
 Each hand gesture communicates a value, activity or connection within the community.

 Panel #3 will be mounted on the wall of the landing between the 2nd and 3rd floors, facing out to 4th street.
 The panel is a vertically-oriented cityscape of Mount Pleasant, including tree-lined streets, historical buildings, landmarks and distinctive characteristics of the area.
 The panel is approximately three metres tall by one metre wide and has a representation of the historic Balmoral Circus placed at eye level for people using the stairwell.

 Panels #4 will be mounted on the landing between the first and second floors.
-On the lower landing is a round panel over three metres in diameter.
+The panel is round, a little over one metre in diameter, and depicts welcoming hands.
 It will be eye-level for the people using the stairwell.

 Jennifer was inspired by the stories of people who live and work in the area as well as walking around the streets of North Mount Pleasant and researching the architecture and landmarks of the area.
 At a community event in late September 2016, Jennifer talked with firefighters, artists at the North Mount Pleasant Arts Centre (across the street from the new fire station), and community members who participated.
 Participants shared their personal stories of the area as well as heritage information.
 What Jennifer heard emphasized the deep attachment everyone felt to Mount Pleasant.
 She met some of the firefighters who will work in Fire Station #7.
 It was an opportunity to talk about their jobs, responsibilities, and to build a picture of how they will function in the new building.